-SANITIZING THE FRESHWATER TANK AND SYSTEM
+SANITIZING THE FRESHWATER TANK AND SYSTEM:

-- 1. ENSURE the RV is level. - 2.
-EMPTY the fresh tank by opening the fresh water holding gate valve. - 3.
-CLOSE the fresh water holding gate valve.
-See picture, upper right. - 4.
+- 1. ENSURE the RV is level. - EMPTY the fresh tank by opening the fresh water holding gate valve. - CLOSE the fresh water holding gate valve.See picture, upper right. - 4.
 ENSURE the low point drains are closed.
-See picture, middle right. - 5.
-CONNECT a garden hose or the retractable hose reel hose (See Section 14L(8)) to the City Water port and the other end into the sanitizing solution.
-DO NOT use your portable freshwater hose See picture, lower right.
+See picture, middle right. - CONNECT a garden hose to the City Water port and the other end into the sanitizing solution.
+DO NOT use your portable freshwater hose.
+See picture, lower right.

-- 6. Turn ON the water pump and run it until the solution is empty. - 7.
+- Turn ON the water pump and run it until the solution is empty. - 7.
 PROCEED by filling the freshwater holding tank. - 8.
 PURGE all waterlines by turning on the faucets.
 You must purge both the hot and cold lines of each faucet.
-Once competed, turn OFF the water pump. - 9.
+Once completed, turn OFF the water pump. - 9.
 ALLOW the sanitization solution to stand for at least three (3) hours. - 10.
 DRAIN and FLUSH the Fresh Water System with fresh water. - 11.
-To remove excess chlorine odor, mix one (1) quart vinegar to five (5) gallons water and repeat steps 3-9 above.
+To remove excess chlorine odor, mix one (1) quart (0.946 liter) vinegar to five (5) gallons (18.927 liters) water and repeat steps 3-9 above.